 Unearned income and social insurance

-From 2014 unearned income became fully liable for PRSI.
-Unearned income from rents, investments, dividends and interest on deposits and savings is liable to PRSI at 4% from 1 January 2014.
+Unearned income from rents, investments, dividends and interest on deposits and savings is liable to PRSI at 4% since 1 January 2014.
 People aged under 16 and over 66 are exempt from PRSI and are not liable for the new charge.
 (In 2013 people paying modified rate contributions (mainly civil and public servants recruited before April 1995) became liable to PRSI of 4% (paid at Class K) on earned self-employed income and any unearned income (from 1 January 2013) and on self-employed income which comes under PAYE (from 28 June 2013).

 Employing family members and PRSI